wimmerb/singing-quality-enhancement/README.md

 ## Pretrained Models
 You can find pretrained models in the **[Experiments](https://github.com/wimmerb/singing-quality-enhancement/tree/master/Experiments)** folder.
 For each model, a readme file in its parent folder will give instructions on how to use it.

-# Dependencies
+# Prerequisites
-Please use the following instructions (conda installation required):
+For the right dependencies, please use the following instructions (conda installation required):

 ```bash
 # Install conda environment and python packages